 5 Ways to Support LGBTQ Teens

 In light of these devastating statistics, it’s essential for individuals, as well as society as a whole, to work toward greater awareness and understanding of the challenges that LBGTQ teens face.
-For parents, guardians, mentors, and others wondering how to help LGBTQ youth and access LGBTQ resources for teens, here are five ways to make a positive difference.
+For parents, guardians, teachers, professors, school psychologists, guidance counselors, and other adult mentors wondering how to help LGBTQ youth and access LGBTQ resources for teens, here are five ways to make a positive difference.

 Offer unconditional love.
 First and foremost, show your teen through both your words and your actions that you love and accept them exactly as they are, and that you will always be there for them no matter what.
 LGBTQ teens suffer most, both psychologically and in terms of physical safety, when they experience rejection by loved ones.
 In fact, between 20 and 45 percent of homeless youth in the United States identify as LGBTQ, and most have left home or been kicked out due to family rejection.
 A study on the impact of parental acceptance (or lack of it) on LGBTQ mental health found that parental rejection based on sexual orientation or gender identity disrupts parent-child attachment—a form of relational trauma that can have long-lasting effects.
 The researchers concluded that “parental acceptance of LGBT youth is crucial to ensure that youth develop a healthy sense of self.”

-Push past what’s comfortable for you.
+Use the right pronouns.
 It may not feel natural at first to use your teen’s new pronouns or new name, but doing so is proven to support their well-being.
-In the large-scale survey mentioned above, transgender and nonbinary youth whose pronouns were respected by all of the people they lived with were half as likely to attempt suicide as those whose pronouns were not respected by family.
+In the large-scale survey mentioned above, transgender and nonbinary youth whose pronouns were respected by the people they lived with were half as likely to attempt suicide as those whose pronouns were not respected.
 Moreover, trans and nonbinary youth who were able to change their name and/or gender on legal documents, like driver’s licenses and birth certificates, also had a lower suicide risk.
 It’s okay for parents to feel some sadness or resistance to these changes, but don’t let those emotions keep you from respecting your child’s decisions and helping them move forward.